Fine-grained Few-shot Recognition by Deep Object Parsing: Abstract

-\fi In our framework, an object is made up of $K$ distinct parts or units, and we parse a test instance by inferring the $K$ parts, where each part occupies a distinct location in the feature space, and the instance features at this location, manifest as an active subset of part templates shared across all instances.
+We propose a new method for fine-grained few-shot recognition via deep object parsing.
+In our framework, an object is made up of $K$ distinct parts and for each part, we learn a dictionary of templates, which is shared across all instances and categories.
+An object is parsed by estimating the locations of these $K$ parts and a set of active templates that can reconstruct the part features.
 We recognize test instances by comparing its active templates and the relative geometry of its part locations against those of the presented few-shot instances.
-We propose an end-to-end training method to learn part templates on-top of a convolutional backbone.
-To combat visual distortions such as orientation, pose and size, we learn multi-scale templates, and at test-time parse and match instances across these scales.
+Our method is end-to-end trainable to learn part templates on-top of a convolutional backbone.
+To combat visual distortions such as orientation, pose and size, we learn templates at multiple scales, and at test-time parse and match instances across these scales.
 We show that our method is competitive with the state-of-the-art, and by virtue of parsing enjoys interpretability as well.